from-explore/Porto/README.md

 <a id="layers"></a>
 # Layers

-Porto consists of two layers the `Containers` and `Port`.
+Porto consists of two layers the `Containers` layer and the `Port` layer.
-And a set of `Components` with predefined responsibilities.
+In addition to set of `Components` with predefined responsibilities.

 <a id="Layers-Diagram"></a>
 ## Layers Diagram